Irefaat-A/node-test/README.md

    Which makes it easy to read and debug.
 3. Depends if you want the application accessible globally then I would host it in (Amazon, Digital Ocean etc. ).
 Easy to scale.
-4. I used console.log i'm aware it's not most ideal.
+4. I used console.log I'm aware it's not most ideal.
     However I would write a custom logging function which would print whatever the the debug level is set to.
-5. Works on a Single threaded, It waits for events, uses an EventEmitter class to bind events to listeners, it triggers a callback when an event is detected which all happens async and its non blocking.
+5. Works on a Single thread, it waits for events, uses an EventEmitter class to bind events to listeners, it triggers a callback when an event is detected which all happens async and it's non blocking.
 6. Errors I log out and send back to inform that something went wrong.
 7. I prefer config to isolated from the implementation and must be served from a resource file.